LinkedIn: Should you accept every invitation to connect?

-In life, there are those who pull out their business cards at the drop of a hat, who talk to strangers in a lift and accept their boss’s friend request on Facebook.
-Then there are the others who take a more considered approach on social media.
+In life, there are those who pull out their business cards at the drop of a hat, who talk to strangers in a lift, and accept their boss’s friend request on Facebook.
+Then there are the others who take a more considered approach to social media.

 When it is used well, LinkedIn can be a goldmine of professional opportunities.
 So it is worth deciding which kind of networking method is best for you.
 Ask yourself: Do I want to say yes to every connection request I receive or should I be picky?
 Are you more like an open bar or an exclusive club?
 Should you have a strict set of rules or just see how you feel at the time?
 Here is a quick outline of some of the strategies you could use and some of the questions you should ask yourself before choosing which side you are on.

-From open bar to private club: four possible approaches to using LinkedIn
+From open bar to the private club: four possible approaches to using LinkedIn

 The open bar strategy